Shashank-177/Project/README.md

   import ixpeobssim .core. pipeline as pipeline from ixpeobssim .binning. polarization import xBinnedPolarizationCube

-3. Using the xpselect option in the ixpeobssim package, give the source and background region and specify the fits file path. src_file_list = pipeline.xpselect (file_path , rad=SRC_RAD , suffix='src', overwrite = OVERWRITE )
-   bkg_file_list = pipeline.xpselect (file_path ,innerrad=BKG_INNER_RAD , rad=BKG_OUTER_RAD ,suffix='bkg', overwrite = OVERWRITE )
+3. Using the xpselect option in the ixpeobssim package, give the source and background region and specify the fits file path.
+This is to be done for each detector. src_file_list = pipeline.xpselect (file_path , rad=SRC_RAD , suffix='src', overwrite = OVERWRITE ) bkg_file_list = pipeline.xpselect (file_path ,innerrad=BKG_INNER_RAD , rad=BKG_OUTER_RAD ,suffix='bkg', overwrite = OVERWRITE )